Come to our Fall Festival! Afternoon of Food, Fun, Crafts and Great Music!

-This year’s Bike Race will be held on Sunday, April 21st.
+This year’s Bike Race was be held on Sunday, April 21st.
 The course is a beautiful 17 mile scenic route around Otisco Lake, enjoyable for both the competitive rider and those just out for a leisurely ride.
-Prizes are given out for many categories including first and last place, most colorful, and youngest.
-Refreshments are provided for all participants.
-Registration begins at 8am at the Otisco Lake Community Center adjacent to our barn.
-At 9 am the racers depart to the cheers of our throng of spectators.
-Last year’s 1st Place winner was Tom Forte.
+Prizes were given out for many categories including first and last place, most colorful, and youngest.
+Refreshments were provided for all participants.

 Take a break, get out of the house and come visit Joe and the rest of the animals.
 It will do you both some good.
 The animals get lonely in the winter and you will benefit from a little fresh air.